 If you think that you may be a candidate for corrective jaw surgery, we encourage you to contact our office for an initial consultation with either Dr. Fear, Dr. Lopez, Dr. Fasi, or Dr. Sanker.
 As oral and maxillofacial surgeons, they have undergone extensive surgical training and education, making them uniquely qualified to examine and treat irregularities of the jaw and face.

 When you choose to have orthognathic surgery, your orthodontist will first align the teeth with braces.
 After the pre-surgical alignment, the surgical team at Michigan Oral Surgeons will then separate your jaw, move the bones to their new permanent position, and secure them in place.
 After surgery, your orthodontist will make any small, final corrections needed to finish the bite before removing your braces.

-If you think you may need corrective jaw surgery, we encourage you to schedule a consultation at one of our office locations in Plymouth, Adrian, or Ann Arbor, Michigan.
+If you think you may need corrective jaw surgery, we encourage you to schedule a consultation at one of our office locations in Plymouth, Adrian, Ann Arbor, or Dexter, Michigan.
 Our extensively trained surgical team and skilled office staff are pleased to help in any way possible to restore your oral function to achieve the best result.